 cheek (noun) /ʧiːk/ LISTEN

 The cheeks are the sides of the face below the eyes and above the jaws, and they are also the inner sides of the mouth.
 Informally, a cheek is either side of the buttocks.
 A cheek is also either one of two sides of something that resembles the sides of a human face in some way.
-Cheek also means ‘impudence or rude behaviour.’
+Cheek also means ‘impudence or rude behavior.’